sandsandsandsandsandsand/yeast/README.md

-# How to install and use yeast.
+# How to install yeast.

+First, you want to make sure that `grep` is installed on your system:

+`sudo apt-get install grep` for Debian-based distros `sudo pacman -S grep` for Arch Linux

-To use yeast, clone this repo by doing:
+To install yeast, clone this repo by doing:

 `git -C ~ clone https://github.com/shebangcode/yeast`